elastic/terraform-provider-ec/examples/deployment/README.md

 ## Running the example

-run `terraform init && terraform apply` to see it work.
+Build the provider using `make install` from the main folder.
+From within the example's directory run `terrafrom init` to initialize Terrafrom, and `terraform apply` to see it work.